Cepr0/projection-cache-demo/readme.md

 On the large database this can significantly decrease its performance.

 To reduce the impact of 1+N queries problem we can try to use a **cache**.
-First we prepare the cache for book ratings:
+First we prepare the cache for book book:

 ```java
 @SpringBootApplication